Reasons for the app redesign

 Purrweb’s experience in redesigning apps

 We’re tirelessly insisting that newborn entrepreneurs shouldn’t enter app development all by themselves.
-Do it in partnership.
-Choose a company with experience in redesign and relevant cases.
+Create a redesign strategy with the help of a company that has experience in redesign.

 Let’s see what a redesign case can look like.
 Down below you see interface screenshots of Order Up, a food order application.
-Its owners needed an app makeover to leverage outdated UX and make the product user-unfriendly.
 Food on the app wasn’t categorized, and the order time and shipping options were hidden in a drop-down menu.
+Its owners needed an app makeover to change the outdated design and make the product user-friendly.

 As you can see, we created a new interface with easy navigation through menus and added a drop-down on every screen.
 The design still looks minimalistic though now it has acquired teeny-tiny details that make the interaction more pleasant.
 To know more about the things we changed see the Order Up case in our portfolio.